Outgoing Miss Samoa NZ reflects on her historic reign

 "It was sad and I started using my platform around messages about getting vaccinated."

-Part of the work McFarland-Seumanu started to get involved in was helping to promote the need to get the measles, mumps, and rubella (MMR) vaccination and in particular for children.
+Part of the work McFarland-Seumanu started to get involved in was helping to promote the need to get the measles, mumps, and rubella (MMR) vaccination and for children, in particular.

 The fight against measles